Critical rationalism: The role of methodology

-Popper wrote that any criterion, including his famous falsifiability criterion, that applies solely on the logical structure could not alone define science.
-In The Logic of Scientific Discovery, he wrote "it is impossible to decide, by analysing its logical form [as do the falsifiability criterion], whether a system of statements is a conventional system of irrefutable implicit definitions, or whether it is a system which is empirical in my sense; that is, a refutable system."
-Popper insisted that falsifiability is a logical criterion, which must be understood in the context of a proper methodology.
-The methodology can hardly be made precise.
-It is a set of informal implicit conventions that guide all the decisions that surround the logical work, which experiments to conduct, which apparatus to build, which domain will be financially supported, etc., aspects that were raised by Lakatos in The Methodology of Scientific Research Programmes.
+This methodology proposes favoring the most falsifiable theories, but Popper explains that it is not itself falsifiable.
+Regarding the rule favoring the most falsifiable (least probable) statements, Popper wrote: "it is a mistake to say [...] that I have ever proposed an improbability criterion for the choice of scientific hypotheses: not only do I have no general 'criterion', it happen quite often that I cannot prefer the logically 'better' and more improbable hypothesis, because somebody succeeded in refuting it experimentally".
+The rule is nevertheless practical, because it says that in "many cases, the more improbable hypothesis is preferable".

+Lakatos’s vision of scientific methodology (akin to Popper’s) was a set of informal, implicit conventions guiding all decisions surrounding logical work—which experiments to conduct, which apparatus to build, which field to fund, and so on.

 Popper's philosophy was criticized as if the logical part existed alone.
 For example, Putnam attributed to Popper "the fantasy of doing science using only deductive logic".
 Putnam further criticized Popper's description of the logical part of science by referring to methodological problems.
-For example, he wrote "I claim: in a great many important cases, scientific theories do not imply predictions at all."
+For example, he wrote: "I claim: in a great many important cases, scientific theories do not imply predictions at all."
 Because Popper does not believe in inductive logic, Wesley Salmon wrote that, for Popper, "there is no ampliative form of scientific argument, and consequently, science provides no information whatever about the future".
 Regarding the methodological part, Feyerabend wrote that there is no method in science.
 He considered and rejected methodological rules, but they were those of a naive falsificationist.

 In contrast, Popper emphasized both parts of science and spoke of methodology as a means of correctly using falsifiability and the usual logical work in science to make it useful in a method of conjectures and refutations to be used in usual critical discussions.
 Falsififiability says hypotheses should be consistent and they should logically lead to predictions, which confrontation with observations should be considered in critical thinking.